ghosthamlet/this-is-my-mech/README.md

 can't agree who will form the head, so the team is defeated.

-You have to talk to Adam, Turk, and Hank and convince each of them that it's time to give Eve a turn leading the group.
-Finally you have to talk to Eve as well to convince her that she has what it takes to lead the team to victory.
+You have to talk to Adam, Turk, and Hank and convince each of them that it's time to give Carrie a turn leading the group.
+Finally you have to talk to Carrie as well to convince her that she has what it takes to lead the team to victory.

 ## Gameplay